WillJRoper/ExGal-SPH-workshop/README.md

 ssh -o ServerAliveInterval=60 -N -L 8888:<node>:8888 <user>@login8.cosma.dur.ac.uk
 ```

-The node will have been printed out by the `setup-notebook.sh` script before starting the notebook server.
+The first port (8888) here is the port on your local machine (which you will need to include in the URL you open in your browser).
+The second port (8888) is the port on the remote machine (Cosma) which was printed out by the `setup-notebook.sh` script (by default this is also 8888).
+The `<node>` is the compute node you were allocated by `srun` above, this is also printed out by the `setup-notebook.sh` script.
+Finally, `<user>` is your usual Cosma username.

 Now you can get to work on the notebooks in the `notebooks` directory.